vishnukumarkvs/notes/Ostree.md

 # Remove file
 /mount: rm l2.txt

-This file still exists in l2 folder
+This file still exists in l2 folder.
+But go to l4 and check a whiteout l2.txt
 ```